Current Affairs (magazine)

 Current Affairs is an American bimonthly magazine that discusses political and cultural topics from a left-wing perspective.
 It was founded by Oren Nimni and Nathan J. Robinson in 2015.
 The magazine is published in print and online, and also has a podcast.
 The magazine is funded through subscriptions and donations.

 Its political stances have been described as socialist, progressive, and broadly leftist.
-The magazine's stated mission is "to produce the world's first readable political publication and to make life joyful again."
 Its format is influenced by magazines such as Jacobin and Spy.

 History

 Current Affairs started after a successful Kickstarter campaign in 2015.

 On September 29, 2018, Current Affairs published an "exhaustive 10,000-word refutation" by Robinson of Brett Kavanaugh's testimony before the United States Senate.
 Robinson was invited to discuss the article on the daily WBUR-FM show On Point.
 He later released a video summarizing the article.

-On March 29, 2019, Current Affairs published an article by Robinson criticizing 2020 Democratic presidential candidate Pete Buttigieg, which The New York Times later quoted.

-In August 2021, five Current Affairs staffers accused Robinson of trying to fire most of the workforce for attempting to organize the magazine as a worker cooperative.
-The staffers were later given severances totaling $76,014 for the perceived firings.
+In August 2021, five Current Affairs staffers were fired; they accused Robinson of firing them for attempting to organize a worker cooperative.
+In March 2026, the Current Affairs staff unionized with the Chicago News Guild, receiving voluntary recognition from the board of directors and Robinson.

 Finances and staffing

-As of May 2020, Current Affairs used a subscription model for funding.
-It had two full-time staff members, a part-time administrative assistant, a full-time podcaster, and an incoming business manager.
-Lyta Gold (a pseudonym) was formerly the managing editor.

-Content

-As of 2020, many of Current Affairs's most popular articles were by Robinson.
-These included the article on Kavanaugh; the article "Just Stop Worrying And Embrace The Left", in which Robinson requested that Meghan McCain follow through on the article title; and a 2016 essay critiquing Hillary Clinton as a weak candidate, which helped launch the magazine to prominence.
+Current Affairs uses a subscription model for funding.
+It has a development director, two associate editors, a graphic designer, a digital editor, a writer/researcher.
+Yasmin Nair serves as editor-at-large, with Katherine Krueger and Briahna Joy Gray as contributing editors.
+The editing staff unionized with the Chicago News Guild, an affiliate of the Communications Workers of America, in March 2026.